anatolereffet/Jedha_portfolio/03-Uber Pickups/README.md

 # Objective
-On behalf of Uber, create an app that would recommend hot-zones in major city to be in at any given time of the day.
+On behalf of Uber, create an app that would recommend hot-zones in major cities to be in at any given time of the day.

 ## Main goals 🎯
 - Create an algorithm to find hot zones in the cities